taylorjg/sparkler-game/README.md

 # Game play

+## Not using the microphone

-* Use the up arrow key or tap to start the game and keep the sparkler in the air
+* Use the up arrow key or click/tap to start the game and keep the sparkler in the air
+* Use the return key or click/tap to play again when the game is over

+## Using the microphone

+* Turn on the microphone on by clicking/tapping the red muted microphone icon
+  * Give permission to use the microphone
+* Make a noise to start the game and make more noise to keep the sparkler in the air
-* Use the return key or tap to play again when the game is over
+* Use the return key or click/tap to play again when the game is over
+* Click/tap the green microphone icon to turn the microphone off when you have finished playing the game

 # Browser compatibility